RPCodes121/Storage-manager/README.md

 # Dynamic Storage Manager Daemon

 The aim of this project is to create a daemon (background process) that scans the logical drives present in your OS and checks the storage in them and based on it moves files from a drive which is almost full to another drive having ample space.
+Currently it only works for windows.

 ## Current Version
 1.0-pre-alpha